Email Me .

 .
 It's common for variscite to come in massive form with varying shades of green commonly light green, and it's very rare for variscite to be in form of crystals.
 Variscite is considered a semi-percious stone, and often used by Native Americans especially Navajo to hand-make their silver jewelry.

-A classic example of variscite is those from Clay Canyon, Fairfield, Utah which was mined for jewelry purposes and certain type of metals used for war efforts (World Wars).
-The variscite nodules from that mine were in process of being altered by water into crandette (yellow), wardite(gray), and many unique minerals such as Englishite, Gordonite, Millisite, Montgomeryite, and Overite.
+A classic example of variscite is those from Clay Canyon, Fairfield, Utah which was mined for its metals to be used to support World War II efforts.
+The variscite nodules from that mine were in process of being altered by water into crandette (yellow), wardite(gray), and a bunch of other rare minerals found nowhere else.
+I obtained several specimens from an old collection.

 Clay Canyon, Fairfield, Utah, SLAB